Team-KoDiNa/MOWE/README.md

 #  MOWE
 MOWE is 'Multi OS Wallpaper Engine'.
 This is Wallpaper Engine for any OS like MacOSX, Windows, Linux.
-This Project use SDL, WinAPI, Gtk+3.
+This Project use SDL, WinAPI, X11 API

 ## contents
 - [Installation](#Installation)